swarajvee/Density-Profiles-of-DM-Halos/Readme.md

 # Analysis of Dark Matter Halo Density Profiles

 ## Overview
-This repository contains Python scripts for analyzing cosmological simulation data of dark matter (DM) halos from the AbacusSummit project.
+This repository contains Python scripts for analyzing cosmological simulation data of dark matter (DM) halos from the AbacusSummit project (https://abacussummit.readthedocs.io/en/latest/).
 The primary goals are to calculate and study two fundamental properties of DM halos: the Halo Mass Function (HMF) and the Radial Density Profile.
 The analysis compares results from the simulation data with established theoretical models.

 ## Key Analyses